sardana-org/sardana-questionnaire/results.md

 #### Motion Comments

-Ah teh famous set_lm and set_lim which affects soft limits to user and dial positions but are not synchronized though user and dial postions are through teh offsets.
-I remeber having complained about it it long time ago.
-I would hve expected tha dial and us soft limits to be synchronized by teh offset.
+Ah the famous set_lm and set_lim which affects soft limits to user and dial positions but are not synchronized through user and dial postions are through the offsets.
+I remeber having complained about it a long time ago.
+I would have expected tha dial and user soft limits to be synchronized by the offset.
 What is funny now is that one can settle limits so that user position is within soft limts but not dial...

 ---